shangguanwang/100-days-of-code/round2-log.md

 - Finish Udemy axios learning module
 - Create axios data loader and FeaturedProducts view for the store project
 - get started on the shopping list design

+## Day 81: Sep 27, 2023
+**Today's Progress**:
+- Create Single Product page for the store project
+- continue working on the shopping list design

+## Day 82: Sep 28, 2023
+**Today's Progress**:
+- Edit Readme to add tech stack
+- continue working on the shopping list design, fixed a bug

+## Day 83: Sep 29, 2023
+**Today's Progress**:
+- Create Products page for the store project
+- continue working on the shopping list design

+## Day 84: Sep 30, 2023
+**Today's Progress**:
+- Create Product Filters for the store project

+## Day 85: Oct 1, 2023
+**Today's Progress**:
+- Continue working on Product Filters for the store project
+- Collab Lab Design Review call with Mark, and weekly sync call with mentors

+## Day 86: Oct 2, 2023
+**Today's Progress**:
+- Fix the Modal z-index bug and add Logout feature for the shopping list project, also add a checked item count display